The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Acknowledgments

 This work is part of the QIP-IRC supported by EPSRC (GR/S82176/0) as well as the Integrated Project Qubit Applications (QAP) supported by the IST directorate as Contract Number 015848' and was supported by an EPSRC Postdoctoral Fellowship for Theoretical Physics.
+Most of this work was done while O.S. was at the Hebrew University, and F.G.S.L.B. was at the Imperial College London.